-Women in the United States have a one in eight chance of developing breast cancer at some point in their lifetime; every year, more than 200,000 women learn that they have it.
+Women in the United States have a one in eight chance of developing breast cancer at some point in their lifetime.
+In 2020, more than 270,000 women will be diagnosed with breast cancer, according to the American Cancer Society.
 Except for skin cancer, breast cancer is the most common cancer among women.

-That’s why annual screening mammograms, which look for changes in the breasts of women who do not have clinical signs of breast cancer, are so important.
+Annual screening mammograms are meant to look for changes in the breasts of women who do not have clinical signs of breast cancer, which makes them very important.

 Breast cancer screening exams help find breast cancer at an early stage.
 When found early, the chances for successfully treating the disease are greatest.

 Along with regular exams, practice awareness.
 This means you should stay familiar with your breasts.
 That way you’ll notice changes, like a new lump or mass.
 Then, report them to your doctor without delay.

 The screening recommendations below apply to most women.